 THIRTY METRES FROM THE HIGHLY EXPLOSIVE OUVEA.

-‘Strong smell of chemicals coming from former paper mill’ Journalist headline get changed to ‘Fire bosses say no risk of fire getting to ‘premix’ at old mill.‘
+‘Strong smell of chemicals coming from former paper mill’ Journalist’s headline gets changed to ‘Fire bosses say no risk of fire getting to ‘premix’ at old mill.’

-Kelly’s reporting and the above local headline makes out like their is little risk.
-However it can be instantly countered by Professor Allan Blackman, School of Science at Auckland University of Technology told News Hub reporters he also has concerns about heat produced from the reaction when ammonia is made.
+Kelly’s reporting and the above local headline make out like there is little risk.
+However it can be instantly countered by Professor Allan Blackman, School of Science at Auckland University of Technology who told News Hub reporters he also has concerns about heat produced from the reaction when ammonia is made.
 This is because heat aids in the formation of hydrogen gas and could cause a potential explosion”.
-But Stated this will only happen if “large enough quantities of hydrogen are generated”.
-One of the reason Ouvea should not gets wet is it releases not just ammonia but hydrogen as will.
+But stated this will only happen if “large enough quantities of hydrogen are generated”.
+One of the reasons Ouvea should not get wet is it releases not just ammonia but hydrogen as well.

-Further associate Professor Sally Gaw and Professor Brett Robinson, School of Physical and Chemical Sciences, University of Canterbury, states “The reaction of Ouvea with water will slowly produce ammonia gas and aluminium hydroxide.
+Further Associate Professor Sally Gaw and Professor Brett Robinson, School of Physical and Chemical Sciences, University of Canterbury, state “The reaction of Ouvea with water will slowly produce ammonia gas and aluminium hydroxide.
 In a worst case scenario, the heat released by the reaction with water could generate a fire at the plant as well as releasing ammonia gas.
-The actual impacts will depend on how much of the Ouvea comes into contact with water.“
+The actual impacts will depend on how much of the Ouvea comes into contact with water.” —

 As for plain old ammonia’s fire risk?

-Taha Fertilizer Industries Limited own consent documents also notes other chemicals are or where located in Mataura that would further enhance the heat and thus the level of combustibility potentially caused by the Ouvea fertilise premix.
+Taha Fertiliser Industries Limited’s own consent documents also note other chemicals are or were located in Mataura that would further enhance the heat and thus the level of combustibility potentially caused by the Ouvea fertilise premix.

-Then there is 100 tonnes of Diesel Liquid 100 litres and 20 litre diesel drums also stored which again will add to the Ouvea combustibility. (while Ouvea stored at Liddle Steet and Bond Street on the edge of Invercargils CBD are surrounded by warehouses full of combustible goods and chemicals)
+Then there is 100 tonnes of Diesel Liquid; 100 litres and 20 litre diesel drums also stored which again will add to the Ouvea combustibility.
+(While Ouvea stored at Liddle Steet and Bond Street on the edge of Invercargill’s CBD are surrounded by warehouses full of combustible goods and chemicals).

 The Ouvea Premix is itself made up of approximately 30% aluminium oxide, 30% aluminium nitride and 30% magnesium aluminate.

-All aluminium oxides are commonly recognised a fire danger.
-The Taha consent it self report of “Metal nitrates (potentially explosive reaction)”.
+All aluminium oxides are commonly recognised as a fire danger.
+The Taha consent itself reports of “Metal nitrates (potentially explosive reaction)”.

-Aluminium nitride in fact has the ability to produce the dreaded Beirut ammonia nitrate, as a by product, as it synthesised by the carbon-thermal reduction of aluminium oxide in the presence of gaseous nitrogen or ammonia.
+Aluminium nitride in fact has the ability to produce the dreaded Beirut ammonia nitrate, as a by-product, as it is synthesised by the carbon-thermal reduction of aluminium oxide in the presence of gaseous nitrogen or ammonia.

 So no the ammonia nitrate based fertiliser used in Beirut (called Prill) is not Ouvea.
-On this Rachel Kelly is correct.
+On this Rachel Kelly is 100% correct.
+Good for her.

-Yet it is the Ouvea magnesium aluminium that has the means to make Ouvea every bit as explosive as the Ammonia nitrate that levelled Beirut water front (see video for demonstration of magnesium aluminium volatility) .
+Yet it is the Ouvea magnesium aluminium that has the means to make Ouvea every bit as explosive as the Ammonia nitrate that levelled Beirut’s water front (see video below for demonstration of magnesium aluminium volatility).
 And bear in mind Beirut had 2700 tonnes of an ammonia based fertiliser mix.
-While Mataura has 10,000 Invercargill 30,000 and Tiwai has much much more than that.
+While Mataura has 10,000, Invercargill 30,000 and Tiwai has much much more than that.

 “1.
 The ignition lag and combustion mechanism of metal particles have been investigated with reference to the nature and the location of the tracks formed when the particles burn in the flame of a model composite oxidizer — fuel system.